HussamQreie/DevOps-Experience/K8S.md

 ##### behavior
-2 problems of limit: ram exceeding and cpu cycle needing if it not reserved.
+2 problems of limit: ram exceeding/needing and cpu cycle needing(suffocated/not reserved).

 - no req + no limit = default